Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Introduction

-Part of the difficulties or confusion surrounding this issue seems to arise from the insistence on discussing the energetics of individual mixing events independently of the energetics of the global ocean in which they are embedded.
+Part of the difficulty or confusion surrounding this issue seems to arise from the insistence on discussing the energetics of individual mixing events independently of the energetics of the global ocean in which they are embedded.
 However, in a statistically steady state, the total KE+APE dissipation must balance the work done by the surface wind stress plus the APE production by the surface buoyancy fluxes.
-Considering that the APE production by surface buoyancy fluxes is always based on the exact APE density based on Lorenz reference density profile $\rho_0(z)$, it seems evident that if the APE dissipation rate based on (\ref{roullet_ape_density}) is sensitive to the choice of $\rho_m$, then there must be only one consistent way to define $\rho_m$ that can achieve the desired balance.
-The question addressed in this paper is: which one it is?
-To a large extent, a resolution to this problem already exists and consists in defining the eddy APE as part of a mean/eddy decomposition of the local APE density (\ref{exact_ape_density}), as first proposed by \citet{Scotti2014}.
-However, the fact that this approach resolves the issue does not appear to be widely recognised.
-The main obstacle is likely due to the fact that in the majority of studies, the energetics of turbulent stratified mixing continue to be discussed in terms of the global APE framework of \citet{Winters1995} instead of the local APE density framework.
-A second obstacle is due to the fact that the budgets derived by \citet{Scotti2014} often appear more complicated and less physically intuitive than those of \citet{Winters1995}.
-One key aim of this paper, building upon the previous work by \citet{Tailleux2024}, is to demonstrate that it is possible to significantly simplify these derivations, making them much simpler than those of \citet{Winters1995} and \citet{Scotti2014}.
-We hope this will help promote the wider adoption of the local APE framework as revisited in the present paper.
+Considering that the APE production by surface buoyancy fluxes is always based on the exact APE density using the Lorenz reference density profile $\rho_0(z)$, it seems evident that if the APE dissipation rate based on (\ref{roullet_ape_density}) is sensitive to the choice of $\rho_m$, then there must be only one consistent way to define $\rho_m$ that can achieve the desired balance.
+The question addressed in this paper is: which one is it?